Python Style Guide | How to Write Neat and Impressive Python Code

 Python Style Guide Featured Image

-A lot of folks in the data science and analytics domains come from a non-programming background.
-We start off by learning the basics of programming, move on to comprehend the theory behind machine learning, and then get cracking on the dataset.
+Many people in the data science and analytics domains come from a non-programming background.
+We start by learning the basics of programming, move on to comprehend the theory behind machine learning, and then get cracking on the dataset.
 In this process, we often do not practice hardcore programming or pay attention to programming conventions.

-That’s the gap this Python Style Guide will aim to address.
-We will go over the programming conventions for Python described by the PEP-8 document and you’ll emerge as a better programmer on the other side!
+This Python Style Guide aims to address that gap.
+We will review the Python programming conventions described by the PEP-8 document, and you will emerge as a better programmer!

-Are you completely new to Python programming?
-Then I’d suggest first taking the free Python course before understanding this style guide.
+If you are completely new to Python programming, I suggest taking the free Python course before understanding this style guide.

-Why this Python Style Guide is Important for Data Science?
+Why is Python Style Guide Important for Data Science?

 There are a couple of reasons that make formatting such an important aspect of programming, especially for data science projects: